lsaravia/AmazonFireTippingPoints/AmazonasFires.md

 ## Acknowledgements

-We are grateful to the National University of General Sarmiento for financial support (Project 30/1139) and to the Agencia Nacional de Promoción Científica y Tecnológica (PICT 2020-SERIEA-02628).
+LAS is grateful to the Universidad Nacional de General Sarmiento for financial support (Project 30/1139), to the Agencia Nacional de Promoción Científica y Tecnológica (PICT 2020-SERIEA-02628) and Santiago R. Doyle for getting the computational resources used in this work.

 ## Authors’ contributions